Car Dealership GPS Tracker

 When an independent car dealer also provides financing to the car buyer they accept total risk and liability.
 Car dealers are now taking advantage of the reduced cost of most buy here pay here immobilizer systems, using the GPS tracking systems as a way to smoothly repo a vehicle that is in default.
 Used car dealership GPS trackers allow a car dealer to pull-up the location of the automobile in real-time, making it easy for the dealer to take back possession of the vehicle.
 They can do this by equipping a used car dealership GPS tracker to the following locations:

 - OBD2 Port (on board diagnostic port)

-- Hard-wire connection to 12-volt system behind the dashboard
+- Hard-wire connection to the 12-volt system behind the dashboard

-- Hard-wire connection to 12-volt system under the steering column
+- Hard-wire connection to the 12-volt system under the steering column

 - Installed to the car battery under the hood of the vehicle